molily/molily.de/_posts/2017-12-21-robust-javascript.md

 For websites, the tester needs to execute the tasks with different browsers, devices and internet connections to catch all possible errors.

 Manual testing with step-by-step instructions is probably the most time-consuming and expensive type of testing, but it is highly beneficial.
-Alongside with real user testing, manual testing can quickly find errors caused by client-side JavaScript.
+Alongside with real user testing, manual testing can quickly find errors caused by client-side JavaScript.s.

-Manual testing is more than just following fixed instructions.
-The challenging role of the software tester grew in the role of a quality assurance engineer to include tasks like setting up test plans, orchestrating test execution and setting up automated tests.

 ### Automated testing

 Automated testing plays a crucial role in writing robust applications.
 Especially when writing JavaScript code, a simple automated test already catches a lot of common bugs.

-There are plenty of great resources on automated testing in general and testing JavaScript in particular.
-In this guide, I would like to focus on how automated testing contributes to robust JavaScript.
+There are plenty of resources on automated testing in general and testing JavaScript in particular.
+In this guide, I will focus on how automated testing contributes to robust JavaScript.

 In contrast to [manual testing](#manual-testing), automated testing verifies that the software meets the requirements using automated means.
 This typically includes writing test code or another formal proof.
 Once the automated test is set up, it can be executed repeatedly without human interference.